Hanazono Shrine: A Large Shinto Shrine in Shinjuku

 Guide to Hanazono Shrine in Shinjuku

 Did you know that there is a highly popular Shinto Shrine in the middle of the city of Shinjuku?
-I recommend that you take a break from the bustling atmosphere of the city and refresh yourself in a place so quiet that you can’t believe you are in the city.
+I recommend that you take a break from the bustling atmosphere of the city and refresh yourself in a place so quiet that you won’t believe you are still in the city.

 That place is called Hanazono Shrine which is located in the center of Shinjuku, Tokyo.
 I will introduce to you what this shrine is all about as well as some of the cool things you can do nearby.
-Let’s take a look at Hanazono Shrine in Shinjuku!
+Let’s take a look at the Hanazono Shrine in Shinjuku!

 What is Hanazono Shrine?

 Hanazono Shrine (花園神社) has occupied an important position as the general guardian of Shinjuku since before Tokugawa Ieyasu opened Edo in 1603.

 Hanazono Shrine was built in the middle of the 17th century.
 It is a tangible cultural property designated by the Shinjuku ward and is one of the most historic shrines in Japan.
 This Inari Shrine, which was built by the Hanazono family in the Edo period, is a shrine dedicated to Inari, the god of fertility and secular success.

 It is said to be beneficial for marital harmony, child-giving, marriage, love fulfillment, etc., and it is especially popular among young women.

 Although it is in the middle of the city and surrounded by modern buildings, the shrine itself is quiet and calm.
 The main hall, which is the main building, is above stone stairs overlooking a small open area of the shrine with trees aligned a the side of the path connecting the main hall and the entrance.